 - 6.1.
 The application procedure: - 6.1.1.
 The Childhood Trust has an open application policy. - 6.1.2.
 Initial applications are made through a third-party fundraising platform - 6.1.3.
 Partnerships applications will be considered and must be led by one of the applicant organisations who will be responsible for the application, reporting and holding the relationship with The Childhood Trust. - 6.1.4.
 Organisations who have been previously funded can apply again.
 Each application will be considered on its own merits; however, findings from past due diligence and issues that have arisen since the last application will be taken into consideration. - 6.1.5.
 The Childhood Trust operates a two-track partnership model: - 6.1.5.1.
-Grassroots partners have a campaign target of less that £40,000 - 6.1.5.2.
-Synergy partners have a campaign target of £40,000+ and an organisational turnover of more than £100,000 per annum
+Grassroots partners have a minimum annual turnover of £25,000 and a maximum of £100,000. - 6.1.5.2.
+Synergy partners have a minimum annual turnover of £101,000 and a maximum of £10million in donations and legacies (annual turnover can be higher than £10million).